 Stress tests analysing the European banking sector have been, and the Issuer anticipates that they will continue to be, published by national and supranational regulatory authorities.
-Further, part of new ESM Programme, the SSM conducted a new AQR and stress testing of the Greek systemic banks, the results of which were announced on 31 October 2015.
+Further, as part of new ESM Programme, the SSM conducted the AQR and stress testing of the Greek systemic banks, the results of which were announced on 31 October 2015.
 In aggregate, the capital shortfall under the baseline scenario for all four systemic banks was determined at ε 4.4 billion and at ε 14.4 billion under the adverse scenario.
-Recapitalisation requirements of the Issuer, determined under this new AQR were zero and stress testing for the adverse and baseline scenarios were determined to be ε 2,563 million and ε 262.6 million, respectively, following the approval by the ECB of the Issuer's capital raising plans on 13 November 2015 and the related reduction of the adverse scenario capital shortfall by ε 180 million from the originally announced ε 2,743 million.
-The Issuer satisfied its shortfall under the baseline and adverse scenarios through raising of capital from private investors, (a) existing creditors, through voluntary exchange of their bonds for new shares, and (b) new investors.
-Following the AQR, the Issuer will assess the need for additional asset quality review-related impairments in the fourth quarter of 2015.